orbcode/orbuculum/README.md

     enableSTM32TRACE                         <---- Switch on parallel trace on the STM32
     prepareTRACE 4                           <---- Set up the TPIU for 4 bit output (or 2 or 1)

-...be careful to set the trace width to be the same as what you've configured on the FPGA (the .width parameter in toplevel.v).
+...be careful to set the trace width to be the same as what you've configured on the FPGA (the -o parameter on the orbuculum command line).

 Building
 ========